-Member-paid employee health benefit coverage costs for single member will not increase through plan year 2025.
-The cost of single-member health benefit coverage will be covered by the state share contribution, after the health incentive is applied.
-Member contributions, copay amounts, deductibles, coinsurance levels, and maximum out-of-pocket levels for employee-only coverage will not increase through plan year 2025.
+The monthly Tobacco Surcharge will increase to $60 for the 2026 and 2027 plan year.

+The State has the discretion to manage all aspects of the State Health Plan, to include, but not be limited to, deductibles, coinsurance levels, and maximum out-of-pocket levels.
+Member contributions will only increase beyond the rates established above if the Risk-Based Capital (RBC) level is at or below 300%.

+Section 2.
 It is understood that the wage rates reflected under "Addendum A" of the Labor Agreement between the Federation of Public Health & Human Services Employees, Local # 4573, MFPE, AFL-CIO, and the State, excludes the agreed upon adjustment for the state contribution into the group health insurance program.
 This amount shall be paid as an employee benefit.

 ARTICLE 9.
 OVERTIME AND COMPENSATORY TIME